What Is Dual Diagnosis? Uncovering the Connections Between Mental Health and Addiction

 Take the Next Step Toward Clarity and Support

 If you’re here asking, “What is dual diagnosis?” chances are you’re already carrying a heavy load.
-You may be watching someone you love suffer without knowing how to help—or wondering if there’s a better path forward than traditional treatment programs.
+You may be watching someone you care about suffer without knowing how to help—or wondering if there’s a better path forward than traditional treatment programs.

 We want you to know that there is.